 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 You might have noticed that American Airlines isn’t a Chase transfer partner.

 Still, that doesn’t mean Chase Ultimate Rewards points aren’t useful for award flights on American Airlines.
-There are several ways you can fly for free on American Airlines with points you earn from:
+There are several ways you can fly on American Airlines with points you earn from: